 Welcome to Head and Heart Work — therapy and counseling for adults

-Whatever is troubling you, you can rely on me to listen carefully, to warmly empathise with you, to understand you on your terms, to believe in you.
-You are not ‘treated’ as a ‘patient’ with a ‘disorder’ — never judged.
+Whatever is troubling you, you can rely on me to listen carefully, to warmly empathise with you, to understand you on your own terms and to believe in you and your potential.
+You are not ‘treated’ as a ‘patient’ with a ‘disorder’ but encouraged to take steps towards your own goals using your own resources — and you are never judged.

-The sessions of individual or couples therapy / counseling are a peaceful, respectful, safe holding environment where you feel free to express what is bothering you.
-You are unconditionally accepted as a unique, special person and guided through a learning, healing and growing process that is attuned to your needs.
+The sessions of individual or couples therapy and counseling are a peaceful, respectful, safe holding space where you can freely express what is bothering you.
+You are unconditionally accepted as a unique, special individual and guided through a process of learning, healing and personal growth that is attuned to your personality and needs.

-You are encouraged to focus on the core problem, to set clear, realistic goals, and to pursue them effectively.
+You are invited to confront the core problem, to set clear, realistic goals, and to pursue them effectively.
 The ultimate aim?
-To realise your true potential by transforming the core problem into a key asset you can use to your own benefit.
-Because the integrative approach to therapy / counseling focuses on what is essential in each step, it’s short-term: in nearly all cases, 4 to 12 sessions are sufficient to achieve a breakthrough.
+To realise your true self and your true potential by transforming the core problem into a useful asset.
+Because integrative therapy and counseling focuses on what is essential in each step, it’s short-term: in most cases, 3 to 6 sessions are sufficient to achieve a breakthrough.

 Individual therapy: the integrative way

-Learn, heal and grow the integrative way: explore your ‘inner world’ of thoughts, feelings and sensations; bring conflicting parts into harmony to transform storm into calm.
+Learn, heal and grow by deeply exploring your ‘inner world’ of thoughts, feelings and sensations.
+Bring conflicting parts of you into closer connection.
+Transform storm into calm.

 What’s holding you back?
 Usually, it’s a deep-seated negative self-image, a self-sabotaging part and/or an undermining sadness, fear, loneliness, emptiness, hopelessness or powerlessness.
 You can imagine your goal – how you want to think, feel and behave – so how come you’re not living it?
 How did you lose sight of your true self, your core qualities?
 We explore how your core problem grew in your past and family background, revealing old pain and self-limiting ‘scripts’.

 We map out goals and strategies for change.
 I guide you; you do the head and heart work.
 On the way, you discover inner resources and new options.
-Each step involves behaviour, thought, emotion and related body sensation.
 Imagination powers change.
-That’s the integrative way.

 Relationship therapy: the integrative way

-When love has turned to war, the integrative way is to explore two key questions.
+When love turns to war, two key questions need to be explored.
 What core qualities drew the two of you together when you were still in love with each other?
 And what dysfunctional patterns now threaten to tear you apart?

-During conflicts and freeze-outs you lose the loving connection and trigger unsafe feelings in each other.
-Visible on the surface may be irritation, annoyance, anger or even rage.
-But recent research on how couples interact shows that when the love bond is threatened, powerful underlying feelings such as fear, shame, helplessness and powerlessness get triggered.
+During fights, shut-downs and freeze-outs, you lose connection and unsafe feelings get triggered.
+Irritation, annoyance or anger erupt.
+But extensive couples research shows that when the love bond is threatened, intense underlying emotions such as fear, shame, helplessness and powerlessness are felt.

-Partners in successful relationships don’t ‘act out’ their hard feelings on each other but communicate about their softer, vulnerable feelings and unmet attachment needs.
-Integrative relationship therapy enables both of you to safely share your vulnerabilities and unmet needs.
-You transform your crisis into a golden opportunity to forge a new, realistic love alliance.
+Successful couples don’t ‘take it out on each other’ but express their most vulnerable emotions and unmet attachment needs.
+Integrative relationship therapy enables both of you to safely share your core emotions and unmet needs.
+You transform conflicts into opportunities to forge a new, realistic love alliance.